 Alpine Tourism is an OFFLINE subject that meets one lunchtime a week during term 2 and 3.
 This Integrated Learning unit culminates with the class going to Mt Buller for five days in late August.
 This is where the practical component of the course is completed.
+Topics covered in this course include:

-- ✓ Personal Journal explaining their learning style
+Personal Journal explaining their learning style

-- ✓ Personal fitness improvement
+- Personal fitness improvement

-- / Alpine Sports performance
+- Alpine Sports performance

-- ✓ Group completed Alpine tasks
+- Group completed Alpine tasks